What Does "Hashtag" Mean & How Do You Use One?

 Hashtags are words or multi-word phrases that categorize content and track topics on Twitter, Facebook, Instagram, and Pinterest.
 Hashtags are preceded by the # symbol, like #picoftheday or #sweepstakes.

 People can use hashtags to search for posts with a specific theme.
 Using them helps people find posts and tweets that interest them.
 And if you want your own posts to be found, adding a hashtag or two will help you find your audience.

 Add hashtags to your tweets, pins, or posts by using the pound symbol (#) followed by a word or phrase that defines the tweet's topic.

-Don't use any spaces in your hashtag; if you need to use more than one word, simply run them together.
-If it's hard to read the meaning of the phrase without spaces, you can capitalize each word.
-For example, #throwbackthursday and #ElectionNight are examples of popular multi-word hashtags.
+Don't use any spaces in your hashtag.
+If you want to use more than one word, simply run them together.
+If it's hard to read the meaning of the phrase without spaces, you can capitalize each of the words. #throwbackthursday and #ElectionNight are examples of popular multi-word hashtags.